goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 The breakthrough insight: **constrain how much the policy can change** to keep importance sampling ratios well-behaved.
 This leads us naturally to the concept of trust regions - regions where we trust our importance sampling approximation to be accurate.

-But how do we guarantee that our policy updates always improve performance?
-This is where two key concepts come into play: the Minorize-Maximization (MM) algorithm and trust regions.
+But, we must also ask.
+How do we guarantee that our policy updates always improve performance?

+These observations bring us to two key concepts:

+- The Minorize-Maximization (MM) algorithm
+- Trust regions

 **Minorize-Maximization (MM) Algorithm**